 - Short Hills Provincial Park

 - Britton Forest Tract

 - Terra Cotta Conservation Area

 - The Alton Grange

 - The McMichael Canadian Art Collection and the Granger Greenway

 The Co-ordinated Land Use Planning Review

-This Review – on the Niagara Escarpment plan, the Oak Ridges Moraine Conservation plan, the Greenbelt, and the Growth Plan, and 17 associated policy and regulatory initiatives – was launched with a consultation on series of key questions posted to the Environmental Registry in 2015.
-Following public meetings and a report from a panel of experts, the Government is expected to post drafts of potential changes to the key acts or regulations sometime in early 2016.
-Please see more at the website of the Ministry of Municipal Affairs and Housing.
+This Review – on the Niagara Escarpment plan, the Oak Ridges Moraine Conservation plan, the Greenbelt, and the Growth Plan, and touching on 17 associated policy and regulatory initiatives – was launched with a consultation on series of key questions posted to the Environmental Registry in 2015.
+Following public meetings and a report from a panel of experts, the Government posted its suggested direction in 2016, with comments open until October 31.
+Many of our regional partners in the creation of Headwater Hikes made submissions, and ours can be found here.